aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 - Add rule groups to policy
 - Go back to Firewall Policies > click on `lz-central-network-StrictFirewallPolicy` > Stateful rule groups  > Edit Priority
 - Priority sequence: Allow-Domains, ThreatSignaturesIOCStrictOrder, ThreatSignaturesExploitsStrictOrder, ThreatSignaturesMalwareWebStrictOrder, custom-suricata-rule-group

-!!!
-Question: Do i need to create Firewall first? then associate it with the created policy?

 4. Set route to Firewall Endpoints in Route Tables
 - NetworkInspection-Pub-A: 10.0.0.0/8 to firewall endpoint for that AZ-A